cchanzl/federated-learning-models/README.md

 ```bash
 python FATE-Ubuntu/dc_turbofan_models/turbofan_fed_avg_worker.py --server-host-ip 127.0.1.1 --server-port 8080 --batch-size 24 --learn-rate 0.03 --iter-rounds 12 --layer-one 64 --layer-two 128 --layer-three 256 --drop-out 0 --acti-func sigmoid --bal-imbal _balanced --party-code 5
 ```

+The arguments supplied to each of the above command line call determines the hyperparameters that the FedAvg algorithm will be trained on.

+This is the same set of commands that is being used in `run_optimisation.py` which executes a randomised grid search to tune the best performing federated NN model.

 ## References
 * FATE - https://github.com/FederatedAI/FATE